Dr Richard Allen

 Research interests

-• My research interests are broadly concerned with memory function in healthy populations and patient groups, examining how information is bound, maintained and utilized for further action, in working memory and long-term memory.
+My research interests are broadly concerned with memory function in healthy populations and patient groups, examining how information is bound, maintained and utilised for further action, in working memory and long-term memory.
+I work at the interface between fundamental research, theory, and application in these areas.

 • I explore this broad question in healthy populations (children, young adults and older adults) and patient groups, using a variety of methodologies.
 This research aims to address key issues concerning the structure and function of human memory, and inform development of assessment, training and rehabilitation techniques in a range of settings.
 A central part of my research focuses on working memory, that is, the ability to temporarily keep in mind and manipulate information drawn from the environment and from long-term memory.
 I am interested in how different types of stimuli are encoded and retained or lost over brief periods of time, and how this 'short-term' memory might interact with attention, pre-existing knowledge in LTM, and other cognitive capacities (eg visual perception, language processing).

-• A continuing focus concerns how information is bound into integrated representations of objects and episodes (be it simple information in the visual environment, meaningful language, or autobiographical events), rather than as separate elements.
+• A continuing focus concerns how information is bound into integrated representations of objects and episodes (including visual or verbal information, multi-modal input, or episodic and autobiographical events), rather than as separate elements.
 This issue of memory 'binding' has critical implications across cognition and for development of assessment and support methods in education and clinical settings.

 • On a related note, it is established that working memory and attention are closely related constructs, with selective attention determining to a large extent what is stored in memory and what is forgotten.
-Some of my research explores the nature of this interactive relationship, and whether and how attention can be directed towards more important information to aid ongoing task completion.
+My research explores the nature of this interactive relationship, and whether and how attention can be directed towards more important information to aid ongoing task completion.

-• Finally, I am also interested in long-term memory function, exploring how information is encoded, retained, and retrieved over time, and how we might measure and reduce forgotting.
+• I am interested in long-term memory function, exploring how information is encoded, retained, and retrieved over time, and how we might measure and reduce forgotting in different populations, including children, older adults, and people with epilepsy.

 Qualifications